daH005/GreenChat/README.md

 ----------------------------
 `GreenChat` is the messenger on Python.
 The project contains:
 1. Backend:
+- Real-time messaging using Websocket
 - RESTFul API on Flask
-- Real-time messaging using Websocket
-- Mysql (main database)
 - Redis (for email codes keeping with expiration)
 - Celery (for email codes sending)
+- Mysql (main database)
+- Docker-compose
 - Nginx
-- Docker

 2. Frontend:
 - HTML, CSS, TS -> JS